 Taste everything at La Boqueria and top things to do in Barcelona

-One of the best things everyone should do is try the local gastronomy.
+One of the best things everyone should do in Barcelona is to try the local gastronomy.
+A good way to do it is to visit local markets and in Barcelona you can find quite many of them as the city has had a lot of markets throughout the history, but there are three markets that are the most famous ones.
+One of them is located in El Born and is called Mercat del Born.
+It was built in the 19th century and it used to be city’s principal wholesale market until the 1970s.
+Nowadays it ha been modified into a cultural and memorial centre.
+Inside of the building you can find ruins of Roman Empire and a necropolis.
+Another famous market is located in Gothic Quarter and is called Mercado de Santa Catarina.
+It is the first covered market in Barcelona and this building offers us a good example of modernism as its roof reminds a wave and has a lot of colours from nature.
+The third market is called La Boqueria and it is located in Las Ramblas.
+It is the most popular one of these three markets and it is definitely worth a visit!
 As you walk through the market, you will be warmly greeted by the local people.
 You will encounter greetings like “Hola” or “Buenos dias” all around the market.
 While you walk through all the food stands, your nostrils will pick up a delicious scent of fresh seafood.
 It is a must to try at least one of the food stands.
 You can enjoy a nice glass of cava, as well as many of the thousands of tapas offered by each venue.
 Keep in mind that the more you venture through this market, the better the experience will be.

 Walk down Barcelona’s most famous street – La Rambla